codiewio/codenire/README.md

 ![Image alt](docs/docs/sandbox_schema.png)

 **[!]
-The ability to run Docker images via API is not yet implemented and will be available in the near future!**
+The ability to register Docker images via API is not yet implemented and will be available in the near future!**

 Out of the box (in development),
 Dockerfiles and configurations for various languages can be found in the repository: https://github.com/codiewio/dockerfiles